TheNoobInventor/bitcoin-ticker/README.md

 - 5K Ohm trimmer potentiometer ("arbitrary)

-- 2 x 220 ohm resistors ("arbitrary")
+- 2 x 220 ohm resistors

 - 2 x LEDs - one red and the other green